dylanaraps/neofetch/Readme.md

 Thanks to:

+- metakirby5: Providing great feedback as well as ideas for the script.

-- Screenfetch: I've used some snippets as a base for a few functions in this script
+- Screenfetch: I've used some snippets as a base for a few functions in this script.

 - @jrgz: Helping me test the Mac OS X version.